GabrielGhe/SwiftProjects/App14Transition1/README.md

 ```

 <p>
-It works but now we only have blue...
+It works but now we only have blue... lets fix that
 </p>
 ```swift
 var views = (frontView: self.redSquare, backView: self.blueSquare)